bcgov/aps-infra-platform/documentation/concepts/protect-api.md

 title: Protect an API
 ---

-This article explains the basics of adding protection to your GatewayService, and how it works in conjunction with supported plugins.
+This article explains the basics of adding protection to your Gateway Service, and how it works in conjunction with supported plugins.

 Protecting your API is crucial for several reasons: